TedHusted/awake/awake.md/awake.md

 ***

 The medical bot finishes taking Julie’s vitals.

+Julie is sitting on a green exam table.
+The table is covered with fresh paper from a roll at the far end.
+Jill is sitting across from the door, next to a small desk.

 “Blood pressure, pulse, and temperature are fine," it reports.
 “Nurse Practitioner Darlene will be in shortly.”

 The door closes behind the bot as it leaves.
 Despite the bot’s assurances, Jill looks worried.

 “Stop it, mom.
 It’s a simple procedure.
 I don’t even have to change into a gown.
 It’s one step above having my ears pierced.”
 Julie’s pageboy haircut showed off her ears.
 Each ear has three piercings.
 The rows of silver earrings complement the blue and purple streaks in her platinum hair.

 “I know, dear.
 I’m a mom.
 Moms worry.”

 The door to the small examination room opens.
-The nurse practitioner joins them.
-Julie is sitting on a green exam table.
-The table is covered with fresh paper from a roll at the far end.
-Jill is sitting across from the door, next to a small desk.
+The nurse practitioner joins them..

 “Big day,” says Darlene.
 “Are you ready for your first implant?”